andabaka/andalytics-website/content/en/posts/gee-forest-research/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/single_plot_analysis-1.png" alt="Monthly maximum and minimum temperatures (°C) from 2014 to 2023 for a representative forest plot" width="70%" />
 <p class="caption">
-(#fig:single_plot_analysis)Monthly maximum and minimum temperatures (°C) from 2014 to 2023 for a representative forest plot
+Figure 3: Monthly maximum and minimum temperatures (°C) from 2014 to 2023 for a representative forest plot
 </p>

 </div>